chuqiaoshen/Git-Influencer/README.md

    - PageRank and other network analysis algorithms in graphX

 * **Database**
-   - Mysql, with 10 table corresponding to 10 languages.
+   - Mysql, with 10 table corresponding to 10 languages user rank scores and user details.

 * **User Interface**
    - Dash, user can select the language and they will get recommended users ranking by the social influencer score.